KatherineMichel/church-website-and-marketing-on-a-budget/web_development_primer.md

 * CSS (Cascading Style Sheets)
 * JavaScript

-By the way, these are the languages associated with "Front End" Web Design.
-In Web Design and Development, the "Front End" is the visual design part of the website that you can actually see (page layout, size, color, font).
+By the way, these are the languages associated with "front-end" web design.
+In web design and development, the "front-end" is the visual design part of the website that you can actually see (page layout, size, color, font).

 <center>
 ![](web-dev-primer/web-programming-languages-iceberg-chart.jpg)